Segment rules

 • Most recent browser version*.
 Browser version in the last recorded event.

-• Number of Days Active.
+• Number of days active.
 Number of days the visitor has generated events.

-• Number of Events.
+• Number of events.
 Total events generated by the visitor.

 • Sample Group*.
 Random value between 0 and 99 for random sampling.
 For more information, see Set up an A/B test using Pendo.